 Step 4: Choose output destination

-Under the “Destination” section, click the “Browse for a file” button to select the location where you want to save your virtual CD or DVD and name your ISO file.
+In the “Destination” area, hit “Browse for a file” to pick where to save your new virtual disc and what to name it.

 Step 5: Configure settings